pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/01_Within_V5/README.md

 | `$this->multihref()` | `Multihref` | `multihref` | `$this->relations()` | `Relations` | `relations` |

+###### Update to Carbon 2 (Date Objects)
+Pimcore uses now Carbon 2 by default which is mostly compatible with version 1, however there are some special cases where your code might need some adoptions.
+So please check the the migration guide of Carbon before you update: https://carbon.nesbot.com/docs/#api-carbon-2

 ## Version 5.5.4

 The support for ElasticSearch version 6 has been added.